sydseter/DevGuide/docs/en/04-design/02-web-app-checklist/01-address-security-from-the-start.md

 for more context from the OWASP Top 10 Proactive Controls project, and use the lists below as suggestions for a checklist that has been tailored for the individual project.

-#### 2. Cryptographic practices

-1. Use peer reviewed and open solution cryptographic modules
-2. All cryptographic functions used to protect secrets from the application user must be implemented on a trusted system
-3. Cryptographic modules must fail securely
-4. Ensure all random elements such as numbers, file names, UUID and strings are generated using the cryptographic module approved random number generator
-5. Cryptographic modules used by the application are compliant to FIPS 140-2 or an equivalent standard
-6. Establish and utilize a policy and process for how cryptographic keys will be managed
-7. Ensure that any secret key is protected from unauthorized access
-8. Store keys in a proper secrets vault as described below
-9. Use independent keys when multiple keys are required
-10. Build support for changing algorithms and keys when needed
-11. Build application features to handle a key rotation

 #### 3. File management

 1. Do not pass user supplied data directly to any dynamic include function